 1. Who are we?

-We are Victoria Hall Management Limited (VHML) and Victoria Hall Management (UK) Ltd (“VHM(UK)L”).
+We are Host Student Housing Management Limited (HSHML) and Host Student Housing Management (UK) Ltd (“HSHM(UK)L”).
 We are a specialist UK developer and operational manager of student accommodation.
 Our trading name is “Host”.

 2. Contacting us

 If you have any concerns or questions about our use of your personal data or wish to exercise any of the personal data protection rights set out in section 12 below you can contact us by emailing us at: firstname.lastname@example.org.